wiredtiger44/.NETCodingStandards/README.md

 <a name="ExcessiveBlankLines"></a><a name="4.4"></a>
   - [4.4](#ExcessiveBlankLines) **Excessive Blank Lines**: Don’t use excessive blank lines to separate logical groups of code.
 The suggestion is 1 blank line.

     > Why?
-Tabs are more efficient... they just are.
-See this clip from Silicon Valley (https://m.youtube.com/watch?v=SsoOG6ZeyUI)
+Excessive blanks lines are inconsistent and annoying.

     ```code
     /* bad - several blank lines for separation */